-January 2023: We are heartbroken to announce that Kara has passed away.
-Her fund remains active, however, and donations in her memory are gratefully received.
+Although Kara passed away in January 2023, her fund remains active, and donations in her memory are gratefully received.

-There are three main ways that you can support me:
+There are three main ways that you can support Kara’s fund:

-1 – Buy my album!
+1 – Buy her music or merchandise!
 Every penny raised will go towards research into the severest cases of ME.
 (More details below.)
 It will also help raise awareness of just how serious this illness can be.

-2 – Donate to my fund.
-If you wish to make a donation in addition to purchasing the album, please visit my Just Giving page.
+2 – Donate to the fund.
+If you wish to make a donation in addition to purchasing the album, please visit our Just Giving page.

-3 – Spread the word about my album, on social media and in person.
+3 – Spread the word about Kara’s album, on social media and in person.
 The more people we can reach, the greater the success of the project.

-I want to raise £100,000 to support the ME Association in their aim of establishing a post-mortem research facility for those who die with or from ME.
+Kara’s dream was to raise £100,000 to support the ME Association in their aim of establishing a post-mortem research facility for those who die with or from ME.
+Kara’s family are continuing the project in her memory.

-If I can raise £100,000, it will enable the MEA to take the early steps towards establishing this vital facility.
+If we can raise £100,000, it will enable the MEA to take the early steps towards establishing this vital facility.

-This project is particularly important to me as my close friend, Merryn Crofts, died of severe ME three years ago, aged 21.
+This project was particularly important to Kara as her close friend, Merryn Crofts, died of severe ME in 2017, aged 21.
+Kara also knew that her own condition would eventually prove fatal.

-Thank you so much for your support – it means the world to me.
-Please sign up below and follow me on social media to receive updates.
+Thank you so much for your support – it means the world to all who loved Kara.
+Please sign up below and follow us on social media to receive updates.

 Statement from the ME Association